eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-This element enables the TCP\_NODELAY socket option, preventing multiple DDSI messages being sent in the same TCP request.
+This element enables the TCP\_NODELAY socket option, preventing multiple DDSI messages from being sent in the same TCP request.
 Setting this option typically optimises latency over throughput.

 The default value is: "true".